crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/WidgetProvider.rst

 .. java:type:: public class WidgetProvider

-   A WidgetProvider lets you build a set of visual and iteractive widgets corresponding to a specific OpenEHR Archetype.
+   A WidgetProvider lets you build a set of visual and interactive widgets corresponding to a specific OpenEHR Archetype.
 The Archetype description is specified by a set of json structures (to be provided to the class constructor).

 Fields
 ------